miguelPerezOntiveros/framework/README.md

 - move images and files to gcs to make Run stateless

 ## Documentation TODOs
+- Complete vs Content Export/Import feature as well as use cases or development patterns
 - Diagrams
 	- YAML to JSON and JSON to YAML conversion on MM project creations (from scratch and copied from the datatable)
 	- Import/Export feature